Dskottke/Capstone-storage/README.md

 ```
-Storify is a storage management system created with an fully java backend and react frontend.
+Storify is a warehouse management system built with a full Java backend and React frontend.
-You can add items with EAN code, create transport orders for storage and retrieval that can be confirmed.
+You can add items with EAN code, create transfer orders for put-away and take-away that can be confirmed.
 ```
 ## `clone:`